am97veb/courrency-converter-react/README.md

 # Currency Converter by Adrian Markefka

+## 🎬 Presentation
 ![Presentation](CCReactGif.gif)

-## Demo
+### 📄 Demo

 https://am97veb.github.io/currency-converter-react/

-## Description
+## 📖 Description

 Currency converter is a simple tool that allows you to convert PLN to one of three currencies: EUR, USD, CHF.
 Just enter the amount to be converted in the appropriate place and select the chosen currency from the list.

 I used Visual Studio Code, Cascading Style Sheets and JavaScript to develop this tool.

-## Technologies
+## ⚙ Technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses:

-- Java Script ECMAScript 6
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses technologies implemented in Java Script ECMAScript 6.

-- CSS3:
+Technologies used to style the app include:

 - BEM convention
 - Normalize.css
+- Flexbox
+- Styled Components
+- ThemeProvider

+Promises was used to download data from the external API.

-## Available Scripts
+## 🧾 Available Scripts

 In the project directory, you can run: